 - 2. I / we have not received any such notice from the City of Westminster.
-Why did all Owners / Occupiers not receive a Notification from the City of Westminster? - Whilst the letter is dated 22nd May 2017 the Notices affixed to the Heras fencing at the perimeter of the site in Newport Court and Newport Place were dated 18th May 2017. - 4.
+Why did all Owners / Occupiers not receive a Notification from the City of Westminster? - 3.
+Whilst the letter is dated 22nd May 2017 the Notices affixed to the Heras fencing at the perimeter of the site in Newport Court and Newport Place were dated 18th May 2017. - 4.
 No application form for unit 9 is uploaded to the Westminster Licensing Portal. - 5.
 No Public Notice is uploaded to the Westminster Licensing Portal

 Name: Carol Wiseman

-Address and/or Residents Association:
+Address and/or Re Association:

 Received: 14 th June 2017

 I would like to object to the above application because of the disruption a licensed premises will cause to Vale Royal House.
 I have been Neighbourhood Watch Representative for many years, and our building has suffered badly in the past from anti-social behaviour caused by licensed premises - namely intolerable noise, rough sleepers, encouragement of drug selling, and urination in the lifts and stairwells.

 Name: Wei Yu Lin

-Address and/or Residents Association:
+Address and/or Re Association: esidents

 Received: 11 th June 2017

-Re: Unit 9 - 17/05364/LIPN Unit 10 - 17/05372/LIPN Unit 11 - 17/05378/LIPN Unit 12 - 17/05357/LIPN Unit 13 - 17/05384/LIPN Unit 14- 17/05382/LIPN Unit 15- 17/05363/LIPN
+10 - 17/05372/LIPN Unit 11 - 17/05378/LIPN 05384/LIPN Unit 14- 17/05382/LIPN Unit 15-

 With regards to the licence applications of Unit 13, 14, and 15, I would like to bring the following points to your attention when considering the unit applications.
 These are all points that I believe need to be addressed before the licences can be granted.

-- 1. Drainage Issues: What measures are in place to ensure that waste oils and other liquids from the restaurants will not block plumbing, and therefore affect the whole drainage system of 36 Newport Court? - 2.
-Outdoors Smoking: as the applications have stated that there will be an outdoors seating area outside the restaurants, there are huge concerns that patrons sitting outside the restaurant will smoke, which will directly affect the air quality of Vale Royal residents with overlooking windows and, in particular, balconies.
-We understand that the outside seating will be closed at 10pm, however during the day if there is smoking this will still affect the living standards of residents with windows and balconies that are above the units.
+1. Drainage Issues: What measures are in place to ensure that waste oils and other liquids from the restaurants will not block plumbing, and therefore affect the whole drainage system of 36 Newport Court?

+2. Outdoors Smoking: as the applications have stated that there will be an outdoors seating area outside the restaurants, there are huge concerns that patrons sitting outside the restaurant will smoke, which will directly affect the air quality of Vale Royal residents with overlooking windows and, in particular, balconies.
+We understand that the outside seating will be closed at 10pm, however during the day if there is smoking

+this will still affect the living standards of residents with windows and balconies that are above the units.
 What have the applicants done to make sure that residents do not have to breathe in secondhand smoke from cigarettes all day?